Lsidvd234/rnn-and-lstm/README.md

 # RNN and LSTM from Scratch — Character-level Name Generation

 Built this as part of my prep for a research internship.
-The goal was to really understand how RNNs and LSTMs work under the hood, so I avoided using `nn.RNN` / `nn.LSTM` and implemented everything with raw tensor ops in PyTorch.
+The goal was to really understand how RNNs and LSTMs work under the hood.

-The task is simple: train a model on a list of names, and have it generate new name-like strings character by character.
+The task was simple: train a model on a list of names, and have it generate new name-like strings character by character.

 ---